Data Management vs Data Governance: What You Need to Know

 What is data management?

-It’s the approach an organization takes in managing their data.
+It’s the approach an organization takes in managing its data.
 This includes deciding where to store their data and how to integrate it across their systems.

 What are the differences between data governance and data management?

-Here are a couple of key differences to keep in mind:
+Here are a few key differences to keep in mind:

 Related: How to implement automation governance successfully